The Real Work

 About Your Host

-As a lay Buddhist practitioner, entrepreneur, and business advisor, The Real Work was born out of my desire to understand what the practice of Right Livelihood — one of eight steps comprising the Buddhist path — looks like “in real life.”
-How do we practice with businesses to run, children to raise, and bills to pay?
+As a lay Buddhist practitioner, entrepreneur, and business advisor, I conceived The Real Work out of my desire to understand what the practice of Right Livelihood — one of eight steps comprising the Buddhist path — looks like “in real life.”
+How do we practice with businesses to run, teacher conferences to schedule, aging parents to worry over?

 Come, join us.
 Sit down and look for yourself.